remy/remysharp.com/public/blog/the-30-year-game.md

 I get it, this is a stupidly long blog post.
 There's no real value buried inside of it, it's pretty much entirely a story of how technology has progressed over 30 years (not really a spoiler) and my journey to evolve a game that I found in 1996.

+The latest edition of this game was coded entirely by Claude Code with one strict rule: keep inside of the 32K boundary limit.
+There was a huge saving that Claude never suggested (1bpp font tiles instead of 2bpp) which bought me 3K - which was enough to add a full tutorial in the game along with additional small features.

+I also tried to vibe code another game using the same process only to fail - the key take away for me was that my experience and knowledge was still the guiding light.
+With the other game, it failed because my knowledge was shallow, so the output was shallow.
+Sort of obvious on paper, but a useful exercise for me.

-If you scroll to the end, there's a link to the game download page.
+Oh, and if you scroll to the end, there's a link to the game download page.

 ## 1996